-- Enable private IP – Enable use of private IP if that option is shown
+- Enable private IP – Enable the use of private IP if that option is shown.

 Getting the Public SSH Key

-On some marketplaces the ClusterControl image is allowed to generate a password-less SSH key automatically at boot up.
-You are then able to copy the SSH public key by SSH into the ClusterControl instance where the public SSH key is displayed up on logon.
+On some marketplaces, the ClusterControl image is allowed to generate a password-less SSH key automatically at boot up.
+You can then copy the SSH public key by SSH into the ClusterControl instance where the public SSH key is displayed on login.